Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Combination of conditional and permanent registration

-Figure \ref{fig:BP04} shows for $\xi=1.25$ and $\alpha_c=0.15$ the average second stage information (relative to $I_\delta$) for the different designs when $\delta=\xi \delrel$.
+Figure~\ref{fig:maxAndMeanInformNoBindConDReg} (right) shows for $\xi=1.25$ and $\alpha_c=0.15$ the average second stage information (relative to $I_\delta$) for the different designs when $\delta=\xi \delrel$.
 The non-adaptive design has a larger second-stage information than the inverse normal method for $t_{\xi}(I_1)\geq 0.1398$ and Fisher’s product test for $t_{\xi}(I_1)\geq 0.0742$.
-In particular, for the inverse normal method there is only a small non-gambling area for $t_\xi(I_1)$ where the non-adaptive design has a smaller mean information than the inverse normal method.
-For Fisher's product test and the adaptive design with $A_Z$ there is no such area.
-In particular, the adaptive design with $A_Z$ even has a lower mean information than the non-adaptive design for all considered $t_{\xi}(I_1)$.
-A comparison of the maxmimum information over both stages can be found in the Appendix (Figure~\ref{fig:BP07}). \begin{example}[continued] For our example fast-track procedure with assumption $\delrel=1.4$ and the considered relative first-stage information $t_{\xi}(I_1)=0.5$, i.e. $n_1=0.5\cdot n_{\delta}\approx 69$, Table \ref{tableResultsExample} shows the constant second-stage sample size per group $n_{2,\mathrm{const}}$ in case of no successful conditional registration and the minimum und maximum sample size per group in case of a successful conditional registration.
+In particular, there is only a small non-gambling area for $t_\xi(I_1)$ where the non-adaptive design has a smaller mean information than the inverse normal method.
+For Fisher's product test and $A_Z$, there is no such area.
+The adaptive design with $A_Z$ even has a lower mean information than the non-adaptive design for all considered $t_{\xi}(I_1)$.
+A comparison of the maximum and mean information over both stages can be found in the Supplement. \begin{example}[continued] For our example fast-track procedure with assumption $\delrel=1.4$ and the considered relative first-stage information $t_{\xi}(I_1)=0.5$, i.e. $n_1=0.5\cdot n_{\delta}\approx 69$, Table \ref{tableResultsExample} shows the constant second-stage sample size per group $n_{2,\mathrm{const}}$ in case of no successful conditional registration and the minimum and maximum sample size per group in case of a successful conditional registration.
 The mean information over all $z_1\in\mathbb{R}$ and thus over both branches is also shown by $E(n_2)$.
 The values in brackets show the quantities added by $n_1$, i.e. over both stages.
-Depending on the confidence of the applicant in the assumed a priori effect a comparison of the per group sample sizes of Table \ref{tableResultsExample} with $n_{\delta}=137$ or $n_{\mathrm{rel}}:=2\hat{\sigma}^2\cdot\eta_f^2/\delrel^2=2\cdot 5.17^2\cdot2.8^2/1.4^2\approx 214$ is interesting.
+Depending on the confidence of the applicant in the assumed a priori effect, a comparison of the per group sample sizes of Table \ref{tableResultsExample} with $n_{\delta}=137$ or $n_{\mathrm{rel}}:=2\hat{\sigma}^2\cdot\eta_f^2/\delrel^2=2\cdot 5.17^2\cdot2.8^2/1.4^2\approx 214$ may be of interest.

 \end{example}